phpDocumentor/phpDocumentor/docs/manual/For users/Configuration.rst

 - *transformation*, it is also possible to execute additional transformations specifically for this project by defining your own transformations here.
-  See the chapter on :doc:`Building your own branding` for a description of the transformation element and examples.
+  See the chapter on :doc:`/For template-builders/Building your own branding using templates` for a description of the transformation element and examples.

 *Example*: